-Plastic surgery procedures, be it as simple as a Botox injection or as major as a facelift, are not harmful in themselves.
-But as with the case of countless celebrities including Rivers, there comes a time when you have to ask yourselves: How much is too much?
+Plastic surgery procedures, be it as simple as a Botox injection or as significant as a facelift, are not harmful in themselves.
+But as with the case of countless celebrities, including Rivers, there comes a time when you have to ask yourselves: How much is too much?

 Plastic surgeons were quick to remind co-doctors and would-be patients alike that, as per the American Board of Plastic Surgery, all services should be done only to “enhance the norm” and “with compassion and respect for human dignity” in mind.
-Hessler’s case, at least until it was found to be untrue, was in violation of this.
+At least until it was found to be untrue, Hessler’s case violated this.

 Far less common are celebrities who go under the knife because of necessity rather than vanity.
-There’s Cameron Diaz who admitted to getting a nose job after her deviated septum had had one too many encounters with a surfboard and made breathing a laborious task.
+There’s Cameron Diaz, who admitted to getting a nose job after her deviated septum, had one too many encounters with a surfboard, and made breathing an uphill task.
 The same goes for Ashley Tisdale.
 Rose McGowan, of Charmed fame, likewise cited an accident for needing plastic surgery.